 If you are a youth who has been charged with committing an offence, you will appear before a judge to have your case heard and for the charges to be read out loud.

 It is in court where you have an opportunity to plead “guilty” or “not guilty”.
-If you plead guilty, the judge will decide on your punishment with no trial.
+If you plead guilty, the judge will decide on your punishment without a trial.

-If you plead not guilty, the court will set a trial date where witnesses will be questioned about what they know about the crime – by both the Crown Prosecutor (the person trying the case) and your defence lawyer.
+If you plead not guilty, the court will set a trial date where witnesses will be questioned by the Crown Prosecutor and your Defence lawyer about what they know about the crime.

 After trial, if the judge decides you are guilty, they will decide your sentence.
 If you are found not guilty, you are free to go.